racodond/sonar-css-plugin/README.md

 * Same variable should not be declared multiple times within the same scope
 * Single-line comments (//) should be preferred over multi-line comments (/* ... */)
 * Variables should be declared at the beginning of the block
-* Variables should follow a naming convention
+* Less variables should follow a naming convention

 ### Templates
 * Regular expression on comment